 Confidentiality and privacy are important in any counselling and supervision work and there are additional considerations when working online.
 British Association for Counselling and Psychotherapy BACP recommend that counsellors, therapists and supervisors use communication methods that are as secure as possible when working online.

-I use VSee, which is similar to Skype but considered to have greater privacy and security, for counselling and supervision meetings whether using Instant Messaging or Webcam.
+I use Zoom, which is similar to Skype but considered to have greater privacy and security, for counselling and supervision meetings whether using Instant Messaging or Webcam.
 In terms of email, I use protonmail, which is also considered an email server with higher privacy and security levels.
+No online platforms are 100% secure but I have taken steps to ensure I have the greatest security possible, such as having a paid for account, using password settings to enter the Zoom space, being able to ‘lock’ the meeting space on Zoom, keeping updated and switching off recording settings.
+Please ask me if you have any questions or concerns about your privacy with regard to supervision or counselling appointments.

 Before you start counselling or supervision with me, I provide an agreement form that contains information about confidentiality and privacy.
 In brief, this covers: